kerim/keywords/_posts/2015-04-04-philosophy-podcasts.md

 ## Update (Sept.
 23, 2015)

-I decided to listen to the History of Philosophy podcast which turns out to not be Eurocentric.
+I decided to listen to the History of Philosophy podcast which turns out to not be as Eurocentric as I had feared.
 In fact, Peter Adamson is a specialist on philosophy in the Islamic world and he spends a lot of time on this facinating topic.
 Also, he just launched a new podcast on the [History of Philosophy in India](http://historyofphilosophy.net/india)!
 (Still looking for something good on Chinese philosophy...)